On board the Cassin D. Young this afternoon

 He glances across the Navy yard

-as one hand sweeps cutting the skyline just off
+as one hand sweeps cutting the skyline just off the street

 on a flat trajectory